ucam-department-of-psychiatry/camcops/docs/source/to_do.rst

 - Restore autogeneration of CRIS and CRATE data dictionaries.
 See ``cc_anon.py`` etc.

-- Introduce f-strings; requires Python 3.6+.
-(CPFT CentOS Python version is now 3.6; this is the minimum.)

 - More generic e-mails to administrators, via backend task.
 (E-mail framework now in place.)